There is one common question that most of our customers are asking:

 Here’s the thing about rodents.
 They always return to a place where they know they can find food and shelter.
 But if you give them a better alternative, they will look elsewhere.

-So when releasing a mouse or a rat, you should take them at least a couple of miles away by your car.
-That is a bare minimum.
-Otherwise, they could find their way back.
+So when releasing a mouse or a rat, you should take them at least a couple of miles away.

-That’s why it is all the more important to take them as far as possible away from your house and release them in a park or an open space in the wild where they can find other food sources.
-If the rodent gets access to a safe spot where he can find sufficient food, he will stay there happily.
+That’s why it is all the more important to take them far away from your house and release them in a park or an open space in the wild where they can find other food sources.

 What about squirrels and chipmunks?